-Sr. Particulars No. Employees Phantom Stock Option Plan 2019 II Weighted average exercise price of Options granted during the year whose (a) Exercise price equals market price NA (b) Exercise price is greater than market price NA (c) Exercise price is less than market price 10.00

-Weighted average fair value of options granted during the year whose (a) Exercise price equals market price NA (b) Exercise price is greater than market price NA (c) Exercise price is less than market price 1,959.89

-The weighted average market price of options exercised during the year

-No Options Exercised during the year
+Sr. Particulars No. Employees Phantom Stock Option Plan 2019 8 Money realised by exercise of options (Rs.)
+0 9 Number of options Outstanding at the end of the year 141,874 10 Number of Options exercisable at the end of the year 0 Weighted average exercise price of Options granted during the year whose (a) Exercise price equals market price NA (b) Exercise price is greater than market price NA (c) Exercise price is less than market price 10.00 Weighted average fair value of options granted during the year whose (a) Exercise price equals market price NA (b) Exercise price is greater than market price NA (c) Exercise price is less than market price 1,754.18 The weighted average market price of options exercised during the year No Options Exercised during the year

-IV Employee-wise details of options granted during the financial year 2019-20 to:
+IV Employee-wise details of options granted during the financial year 2020-21 to:

-Senior managerial personnel :
+(i) Senior managerial personnel :

 Name No. of options granted

 -

 -

 -